danagilliann/cic-notes/oct21.md

 	- First time Israel forces combat
 	- Israel overwhelms Egypt and captures Sharm El-Sheik and Suez Canal too soon
 	-	Israel was controlling canal
-		- Nasa pulls army back
+		- Nassar pulls army back
 		- Everyone realized that it was a scheme
 	- America and Russia intervenes
 		- America is furious at Israel
 		- Eisenhower orders fighting to stop
 		- UN calls for ceasefire
 		- Russia threatens to use nuclear weapons
-	- Nasa not humiliated because everyone ganged up against him, became hero
+	- Nassar not humiliated because everyone ganged up against him, became hero
 	- Israel withdrew from Sanai
 - Israel's achievements from war
 	- Blockade and infiltrations ends